 03 of 08

 According to the CHIRPP, 62% of reported horse-related injuries occurred due to falls.
 When you fall, almost any part of your body can be injured.
-You may injure your face, break teeth and bones or receive abrasions and bruises.
 Breaks or strains to arms, wrists and collar bones are common when riders try to break their fall by putting their arms out, as the rider in this photo is doing.
+The horse can also end up getting hurt.

 04 of 08